Chile's Codelco boosts copper output by 7.5% in September, annual production lags

 BHP’s Escondida copper mine - the world’s largest - saw its September production fall 7.4% to 100,100 tonnes, Cochilco said.

-And the Collahuasi copper mine in northern Chile, a joint-venture between Anglo American and Glencore, produced 48,800 tonnes in September, down 4.5% from the same month the previous year.
+And the Collahuasi copper mine in northern Chile, a joint-venture between Anglo American and Glencore , produced 48,800 tonnes in September, down 4.5% from the same month the previous year.
+(Reporting by Dave Sherwood Editing by Chris Reese)